asmaa-a-abdelwahab/ChemGraphBuilder/README.md

 # ChemGraphBuilder
-chemgraphbuilder is a Python package for transforming chemical data into knowledge graphs.
-Leveraging PubChem for data extraction and Neo4j for graph databases, it enables researchers to easily extract, process, and visualize complex chemical relationships with precision.
+chemgraphbuilder is a Python package designed for transforming chemical data into knowledge graphs.
+Leveraging PubChem for data extraction and Neo4j for building graph databases, it enables researchers to efficiently extract, process, and visualize complex chemical relationships with precision.
+The package is built in a way that allows for easy extension to include other data sources in future releases.

 ## Table of Contents